-Further exploration acreage released in QLD following coal reserves upgrade07 February 2019 Topics: Mining, energy and resources
+Further exploration acreage released in QLD following coal reserves upgrade07 February 2019 Topics: Energy and resources

 While announcing the recent round of successful tenders for the exploration of coal and minerals in Queensland, Minister for Natural Resources, Mines and Energy, Dr Anthony Lynham, declared more land open for exploration across the State.
 The move to unlock further land for exploration follows a recent geological report commissioned by the Queensland Government that substantially upgraded coal reserve estimates across the State’s coal provinces.